 5. Same Side Load Staggered Shoulder Squat (unstable load position, unstable body position)

 There are five quick progressions!
-And that is only the tip of the iceberg, DVRT is versatile.
+And that is only the tip of the iceberg; Dynamic Variable Resistance Training is versatile.

 The Ultimate Sandbag provides a different training stimulus than a barbell, dumbbell, or kettlebell.
-For example, in performance of power movements such as a clean the load is distributed unequally on the very bottom of the implement, and must be pulled higher to catch in the front loaded position.
-You must create more power with less load than conventional equipment to achieve the same position.
+A lighter sandbag can make for a more challenging exercise than a comparable load with a kettlebell, dumbbell, or barbell during a similar movement.
+For example, in the performance of power movements such as a clean, the load is distributed unequally on the bottom of the implement.
+It must be pulled higher to catch in the front-loaded position.
+It would help if you created more power with less load than conventional equipment to achieve the same position.
 Decelerating the load is also experienced differently as the filler bags inside the sandbag and substrate inside the filler bag are all moving at different rates.
-A lighter sandbag can make for a more challenging exercise compared to a comparable load with a kettlebell, dumbbell, or barbell during a similar movement.

-DVRT demands major recruitment of the core musculature.
+Dynamic Variable Resistance Training demands major recruitment of the core musculature.
+The exercise’s huge hit on the metabolic demand makes it hard.
 The stabilizing demands increase when the load placement is asymmetrical (such as on your shoulder) or during acceleration or deceleration.
-The end result is a huge hit on the exercise’s metabolic demand, in other words it’s really hard.

-Here’s a DVRT workout I performed two and a half weeks from competing at the 2013 Boston Marathon while in Hawaii.
-All that is required is an Ultimate Sandbag and a kettlebell.
-For your benefit I have listed the workout below:
+Here’s a Dynamic Variable Resistance Training workout I performed two and a half weeks after competing at the 2013 Boston Marathon in Hawaii.
+You only need an Ultimate Sandbag and a kettlebell.
+For your benefit, I have listed the workout below:

 Circuit 1 (Power – 10 minutes):

 - 1. 1.
 Staggered Single Arm Kettlebell Swing